Plants & Gardening

 A good butterfly spot should get 6 hours or more of full sun a day.
 Ideally, the location will give shelter from the wind as well.
 The sunny side of a garage or along a solid fence in the sun offers enough protection.
 Any well-drained soil is acceptable, and the plants you choose should be based on what soil you have.

 - HOST PLANTS.

-Choose at least two species of Asclepias (milkweeds) as host plants.
-The milkweeds that you choose will depend upon your soil:
+Choose at least two species of plants from the Asclepias genus (Milkweed or Butterflyweed) for host plants.
+The Asclepias species that you choose will depend upon your soil:

 If you have Dry Sandy soil - Butterflyweed, Whorled Milkweed, Showy Milkweed, Common Milkweed.

 If you have Loamy soil - Sullivant’s Milkweed, Butterflyweed, Whorled Milkweed, Showy Milkweed, Common Milkweed, Red Milkweed.